Easily Point A Domain to Blogger A Step by Step Guide

 • Access to your cPanel.
 That’s where you’ll tweak the DNS settings.
 You can find it in your ARZ Host account.

-• A Blogger account.
+• A Blogger account, obviously.
 You’ll need that to grab the info Blogger gives you for connecting everything.

 • Sign in to Blogger: First off, go to blogger.com and sign in with your Google account.
-Make sure you’re using the one linked to your blog—seems obvious, but people mix that up more often than you’d think.
+Make sure you’re using the one linked to your blog.
+It may seem obvious, but people mix that up more often than you’d think.

 • Go to Settings: Once you’re in, choose the blog to which you want to connect the domain (if you have more than one).
 Then, look at the left-hand menu for Settings and click it.